 Failure-Path Checklist for High-Risk Workers

-occupational exclusions apply to specific tasks
+- No occupational exclusions apply to your role

 Recognizing these potential failure paths helps workers ask the right questions before relying on insurance coverage.

-How This Site Explains Risk Job Insurance
+How Risk Job Insurance Connects to Other Guides

 This page serves as the central pillar of the Risk Job Insurance system.